JETSTAR AIRWAYS PTY LTD

 - if you have made a threat,

-- because you have committed misconduct on a previous flight and we are not satisfied that misconduct will not recur,
+- because you have committed misconduct at the airport or on a previous flight and we are not satisfied that misconduct will not recur,

 - because you cannot prove you are the person specified in the Booking on which you wish to travel,